Two Round Rock ISD Campuses, Two Very Different Price Points

 Cedar Valley Middle School is a standout campus within Round Rock ISD, one of the most respected school districts in Central Texas.
 Students here benefit from a well-rounded academic environment that blends rigorous core instruction with enrichment opportunities across the arts, athletics, and technology.

-Cedar Valley Middle School earned a A (94/100) from TEA, which puts it among the stronger campuses in Round Rock ISD.
+Cedar Valley Middle School earned an A from TEA, which puts it among the stronger campuses in Round Rock ISD.
 That kind of performance does not happen by accident.
 It reflects consistent instructional quality, engaged leadership, and a campus culture where expectations run high.

-The school draws from neighborhoods including Round Rock, Georgetown, Cedar Park.
-These are well established residential areas with mature trees and a real sense of community.
+The school sits in northwest Austin near Avery Ranch and draws from established residential neighborhoods in the 78717 area with mature trees and a real sense of community.

 I have spent a good amount of time in this part of town, and Cedar Valley Middle School is one of those campuses where you can feel the community investment the moment you drive through the neighborhood.
 The homes hold their value well here, and resale demand stays consistent.